 The s_region column can be used to precisely specify the covered spatial region of a data product.

-It is often an exact, or almost exact, representation of the illumination region of a given observation defined in a standard way
+It is often an exact, or almost exact, representation of the illumination region of a given observation defined in a standard way by the support concept in the Characterisation data model.

 We specify the datatype as the logical type adql:REGION so that users can specify spatial queries using a single column and in a limited number of ways.
 If included in the select list of the query, the output is always an STC-S string as described in (Dowler & al., 2010) [section 6].
 In the WHERE clause, the s_region column can be used with the ADQL geometry functions (INTERSECTS, CONTAINS) to specify conditions; the service will generally have to translate these into native SQL that enforces the same conditions or a suitable approximation.
 Implementers may approximate the spatial query conditions by translating the INTERSECTS and CONTAINS function calls in the query.

 In addition, ADQL specifies several functions, which may take the s_region column as an argument: AREA, CENTROID, and COORDSYS.
 The AREA function returns the area (in sq. deg.) of the observed the region.
 In cases where the s_region itself is an approximation (a bounding box, for example), this function should still return the actual value.
 This may be implemented by computing and storing the area in a separate column and converting the AREA (s_region) function call into a column reference in the query.
-The CENTROID function returns an ADQL POINT value; if used in the select list the output is always an STC-S string as described in [section 6].
+The CENTROID function returns an ADQL POINT value; if used in the select list the output is always an STC-S string as described in (Dowler & al., 2010) [section 6].
 The coordinates must be the same as those found in the s_ra and s_dec columns, which are provided for convenience.
 The COORDSYS function returns the coordinate system used for the s_region; in the ObsCore model implementation here this is restricted to ICRS, so this can be implemented by converting the COORDSYS(s_region) function call to a constant in the query.

 Region computations are an advanced query capability which may not be supported by all services.
 Services should however specify s_region when possible to more precisely specify the spatial coverage of an observation.